jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-12-asset-and-change-management.md

 - Possible impacts: downtime, incompatibility, vulnerabilities
 - Importance of testing, rollback plans, and monitoring
 - Technical changes must align with security controls and business goals
+- allow and deny lists, restricted activities, complex applications interplay, dependencies
+- **Allow List:** permitted entities
+- **Deny List:** prevented entities
+- **Restricted Activities:** knowing restrictions can prevent data breaches and operational problems
+- **Downtime**
+- **Service and Application Restarts:** data may be lost in transit and backlog may be created during the associated downtime
+- **Legacy Application:** older software or system that is still being used and meets the needs of users; can malfunction or crash from even minor updates in other parts of the system
+- **Dependencies:** prior to implementing proposed changes, it is crucial to map existing dependencies to prevent minor tweaks
+- technical implications of proposed changes involve understanding and grasping potential impact of changes

 ---